actix/actix-website/content/docs/application.md

 It provides routing, middlewares, pre-processing of requests, post-processing of responses, etc.

-All actix web servers are built around the `App` instance.
+All `actix-web` servers are built around the `App` instance.
 It is used for registering routes for resources and middlewares.
-It also stores application state shared across all handlers within same application.
+It also stores application state shared across all handlers within same scope.

-Applications act as a namespace for all routes, i.e. all routes for a specific application have the same url path prefix.
+An application's `scope` acts as a namespace for all routes, i.e. all routes for a specific application scope have the same url path prefix.
 The application prefix always contains a leading "/" slash.
 If a supplied prefix does not contain leading slash, it is automatically inserted.
 The prefix should consist of value path segments.

-> For an application with prefix `/app`,
+> For an application with scope `/app`,
 > any request with the paths `/app`, `/app/`, or `/app/test` would match;
 > however, the path `/application` would not match.